Roland Garros 2026: Preview, draw, schedule, player list, UK times & how to watch

 Andy Murray is the only male British player to have made a singles final in Paris during the Open Era back in 2016 when he ascended to world No.1.
 Murray lost out to now three-time champion Novak Djokovic in the final 3-6, 6-1, 6-2, 6-4.

 In the mixed doubles, Great Britain has had two winners in the Open Era.
-First was John Lloyd with Australia’s Wendy Turnbull in 1982 and then later, Joe Salisbury with American Desirae Krawczyk in 2021.
+First was John Lloyd with Australia’s Wendy Turnbull in 1982 and then later, Salisbury with American Desirae Krawczyk in 2021.

-Neal Skupski and Krawczyk finished runners-up in 2024, joining Winnie Shaw (1971) as Britain’s only other mixed doubles runner-up.
+Skupski and Krawczyk finished runners-up in 2024, joining Winnie Shaw (1971) as Britain’s only other mixed doubles runner-up.